-abide by /ə'baid/ (v) to accept and act according to a law, an agreement Example: The two parties agreed to abide by the judge's decision
+abide by /əˈbaɪd baɪ/ (phrasal verb) to accept and act according to a law, an agreement, etc. Example: The two parties agreed to abide by the judge's decision

-agreement /əˈɡriːmənt/ (n) an arrangement, a promise or a contract made with somebody Example: According to the agreement, the caterer will also supply the flowers for the event
+agreement /əˈɡriːmənt/ (noun) an arrangement, a promise or a contract made with somebody Example: According to the agreement, the caterer will also supply the flowers for the event

-assurance /əˈʃʊərəns/ (n) a statement that something will certainly be true or will certainly happen Example: The sales associate gave his assurance that the missing keyboard would be replaced the next day.
+assurance /əˈʃʊrəns/ (noun) a statement that something will certainly be true or will certainly happen, particularly when there has been doubt about it Example: The sales associate gave his assurance that the missing keyboard would be replaced the next day.

-cancellation /ˌkænsəˈleɪʃn/ (n) a decision to stop something that has already been arranged from happening Example: The cancelation of her flight caused her problems for the rest of the week
+cancellation /ˌkænsəˈleɪʃn/ (noun) a decision to stop something that has already been arranged from happening; a statement that something will not happen Example: The cancelation of her flight caused her problems for the rest of the week

-determine /dɪˈtɜːmɪn/ (v) to discover the facts about something Example: After reading the contract, I was still unable to detemine if our company was liable for back wages.
+determine /dɪˈtɜːrmɪn/ (verb) to discover the facts about something; to calculate something exactly Example: After reading the contract, I was still unable to detemine if our company was liable for back wages.

-engage /ɪnˈɡeɪdʒ/ (v) to become involved in, to participate Example: He engaged us in a fascinating discussion about current business law
+engage /ɪnˈɡeɪdʒ/ (verb) to succeed in attracting and keeping somebody’s attention and interest Example: He engaged us in a fascinating discussion about current business law

-establish /ɪˈstæblɪʃ/ (v) to start or create an organization, a system Example: The merger of the two company established a powerful new corporation
+establish /ɪˈstæblɪʃ/ (verb) to start or create an organization, a system, etc. that is meant to last for a long time Example: The merger of the two company established a powerful new corporation

-obligate /'ɔbligeit/ (v) to bind legally or morally Example: The contractor was obligated by the contract to work 40 hours a week.
+obligate /'ɔbligeit/ (verb) to bind legally or morally Example: The contractor was obligated by the contract to work 40 hours a week.

-provision /prəˈvɪʒn/ (n) a condition or an arrangement in a legal document Example: The father made provision for his children through his will.
+provision /prəˈvɪʒn/ (noun) the act of supplying somebody with something that they need or want; something that is supplied Example: The father made provision for his children through his will.

-resolve /rɪˈzɒlv/ (v, n) to find an acceptable solution to a problem Example: The manager resolved to clean out all the files at the end of the week.
+resolve /rɪˈzɑːlv/ (verb) to find an acceptable solution to a problem or difficulty Example: The manager resolved to clean out all the files at the end of the week.

-specific /spəˈsɪfɪk/ (adj) detailed abd exact Example: The customer's specific complaint was not addressed in his e-mail.
+specific /spəˈsɪfɪk/ (adjective) connected with one particular thing only Example: The customer's specific complaint was not addressed in his e-mail.